apollographql/apollo-server/docs/source/deployment/netlify.md

 ---
-title: Deploying Apollo Server to Netlify
+title: Deploying with Netlify Functions
-sidebar_title: Netlify
 description: How to run your API using Netlify Functions on AWS Lambda
 ---